ewank7032/sep10-freedom-project/prep/content.md

       * LOOP will cut the power to many crucial systems, but will also cause all RPS relays to open, shutting the reactor down immediately.
     * Turbine trip at high power.
       * The steam turbine tripping at high power will suddenly stop the steam flow to it, and the steam will accumulate pressure in the RPV instead.
+   * When RPS relays open, they cut the power to the reactor control rod system, causing the control rods to be forced into the reactor and stop the reaction.
+[Page 1](https://nrcoe.inl.gov/publicdocs/SystemStudies/rps-bw-description.pdf)

 ## Part B: possible future technology
 * Idea